johnsonjh/dps8m-proxy/README.md

     (if existing).
   * To disable the file-based banner for a specific target, you can just create an empty files using the naming scheme describes above.
-    You can also remove all these files if you don't require this functionality.
+    You can also remove all these files if you don’t require this functionality.

 * You need to start the proxy with `--whitelist` and/or `--blacklist`